How Avengers: Endgame Set an Unbeatable Standard for the MCU—And Why New Movies Are Struggling

 One of the biggest strengths of Avengers: Endgame was how it rewarded loyal fans who had followed the MCU for over ten years.
 Unlike standalone superhero films, Endgame wasn’t just another sequel—it was the culmination of 21 interconnected movies.

-Marvel masterfully wove together years of character arcs, conflicts, and relationships to create an emotionally satisfying conclusion.
+marvel masterfully wove together years of character arcs, conflicts, and relationships to create an emotionally satisfying conclusion.
 Tony Stark’s self-sacrifice, Steve Rogers’ retirement, and the team’s final battle against Thanos felt earned rather than forced.
 The weight of these moments stemmed from years of careful character development, something many recent MCU films lack.

 The Spectacle and Emotion Were Perfectly Balanced